 |Some may find the theme uninspiringu|

-Sherlock Holmes Consulting Detective: Jack the Ripper & West End Adventures sets the scene in the 19th century in the old part of London, Victorian England.
+Jack the Ripper & West End Adventures is one of the board game version of the Sherlock Holmes Consulting Detective series.
+The sets the scene in the 19th century in the old part of London, Victorian England.

 You and your partner become a team known as “Baker Street Irregulars” that works for and learns from Sherlock Holmes himself!
 The game starts with Mr. Holmes handing you and your partner a case to solve.